MekhiHart/ios101-project7-task-starter/README.md

 ## Notes

 I would recommend changing the ID property of the task to be instantiated inside the constructor.
 The current implementation of the Task class instantiates its id outside the constructor and creates a new task id everytime a Task with type Data is downcasted to the Task class.
-This just made it hard to debug when and caused bugs such as Task when a task is edited and press the done button since it couldn't find the duplicate task when the ID is new everytime.
+This just made it hard to debug and caused bugs such as task duplication when a particular task is edited or when press the done button since it couldn't find the duplicate task when the ID is new everytime.

 ## License